Wetheringsett-cum-Brockford

 Wetheringsett-cum-Brockford is a civil parish in the Mid Suffolk district of Suffolk in eastern England.
 The parish contains the village of Wetheringsett, together with the hamlets of Blacksmith's Green, Broad Green, Brockford Street (located on the A140), Brockford Green, Knaves Green, Page's Green, Park Green, Pitman's Corner, Wetherup Street and White Horse Corner.
 In the 2011 census, the population was 669.
-Wetheringsett-cum-Brockford is home to the All Saints Church and the Wetheringsett Church of England Voluntary Controlled Primary School.
+Wetheringsett-cum-Brockford is home to All Saints’ Church and the Wetheringsett Church of England Voluntary-Controlled Primary School.
 The parish also contains 55 listed buildings.

 History

 In 1870–72, John Marius Wilson described Wetheringsett as: